Wisdom Tooth Extractions – Murphy, TX

 In other cases, your wisdom teeth may try erupting in whatever direction they can: sideways, vertically, backwards, or forwards.
 When they get stuck, this is known as impaction.
 Bony impaction is when your wisdom teeth become stuck while still encased in the jaw.
 Soft tissue impaction occurs when they become stuck just before erupting through the gums.

-Advanced Care at Murphy Family Dentistry
+Advanced Care at Murphy Family Implant and Cosmetic Dentistry

 Having an extraction procedure completed may not sound like a lot of fun, but our experienced team will make your visit as comfortable as possible at our Murphy dental office.
 If you have any questions or concerns, we'll be happy to address them.
 If you're experiencing wisdom tooth pain, please contact our dental office for a free consultation.
 For your comfort, we offer sedation dentistry.